m-c-k-y/Enterprise-Infrastructure-Lab/docs/01-Windows-Server-install.md

 **DNS server:** 192.168.50.10 (The Domain Controller itself)
 > <img src="../images/windows-server-setup/dnsserverDC.png" width="600">
 >
-> - **The Domain Controller was configured to use itself as its DNS server, as Active Directory relies on DNS for service discovery and authentication.
-External DNS requests would later be forwarded upstream as required.**
+> - **The Domain Controller was configured to use itself as its DNS server**, as Active Directory relies on DNS for service discovery and authentication.
+External DNS requests would later be forwarded upstream as required.

 **Verification:**
 > <img src="../images/windows-server-setup/DC-Verification.png" width="600">
 >
-> - **The network configuration was verified using *ipconfig /all.***
+> - The network configuration was verified using **ipconfig /all**.